hynek/structlog/docs/loggers.rst

    Particularly useful for :ref:`thread local context storage <threadlocal>`.

    Default is OrderedDict_.

+Additionally, the following arguments are allowed too:

+**wrapper_class**
+   A class to use instead of :class:`~structlog.BoundLogger` for wrapping.
+   This is useful if you want to sub-class BoundLogger and add custom logging methods.
+   BoundLogger's bind/new methods are sub-classing friendly so you won't have to re-implement them.
+   Please refer to the :ref:`related example <wrapper_class-example>` how this may look like.

+**initial_values**
+   The values that new wrapped loggers are automatically constructed with.
+   Useful for example if you want to have the module name as part of the context.

 This example also demonstrates how structlog is *not* dependent on Python's standard library logging module.